 The International School Counselor Collaborative is available to all school counselors or educators interested in developing their skills, connections and tools with regards to counseling practices and program development, mental health, resilience, social emotional learning and wellbeing.

 The Collaborative is designed to re-energize, renew and upskill school counselors in their work with students and at schools.
-Participants have the option to either attend live or view replays of all the resources and presentations, which will be available online until September 30, 2022.
+Participants can now watch all presentation as recordings and access all the resources and presentations, until September 30, 2022.

 Listed in alphabetical order below